flexbox/mobile-landing/README.md

 ## Configure your landing page

-1. Update your iOS and android configuration in `app.config.ts`.
+1. Update your iOS and android configuration in [`app.config.ts`](./app.config.ts).

 - If you provide your App Store ID, the app will automatically fetch your app data (name, description, screenshots).
 - In case the automatic fetch fails, you can still manually configure all the data.

-2. Update your theme on `constants/theme.ts`.
-3. Update your landing page content on `constants/landing.ts`.
+2. Update landing page content on `constants/landing.ts`.
-4. Run `yarn generate-og` to generate a screenshot of your landing page, then manually move the generated image from your downloads folder to the `public` directory.
+3. Run `yarn generate-og` to generate a screenshot of your landing page, then manually move the generated image from your downloads folder to the `public` directory.

 ## App Store Data